WordPress/gutenberg/docs/getting-started/full-site-editing.md

 ## Block Themes

 If you are using the Gutenberg plugin you can run, test, and develop block themes.
 Block themes are themes built using templates composed using blocks.
+See [block theme overview](/docs/how-to-guides/themes/block-based-themes.md) for additional details.

 - See the [Create a Block Theme](/docs/how-to-guides/block-theme/README.md) tutorial for a walk-through of the pieces of a block theme.